-The Coho Festival takes place on September 11, 2016 from 11am to 6pm at Ambleside Park in West Vancouver.
+The Coho Festival takes place every September at Ambleside Park in West Vancouver.

 This Coho Festival is fun for all ages: kids activities, live entertainment, famous salmon BBQ, and interactive learning about the environment, salmon, and other wildlife.

 Capilano Salmon Hatchery